MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 ---

-# PDF readers that supports Microsoft Information Protection
+# PDF readers that support Microsoft Information Protection

 If you need to open a PDF document that's been protected by Microsoft Information Protection, use the following links and information.